jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-5"></p>

-#### Will my spouse/partner/friend/family be allowed in the delivery room?
+#### Will my spouse/partner/family be allowed in the delivery room?

 <p class="m-3"></p>

 Healthcare facilities are rapidly changing their visitor policies to help reduce the spread of COVID-19.
 Some hospitals and state health departments are [limiting delivery support to one person only](https://coronavirus.health.ny.gov/system/files/documents/2020/03/doh_covid19_obpedsvisitation_032720.pdf); others have even harsher restrictions.
 If your support person has symptoms or has had recent contact with anyone who has tested positive for COVID-19, it is unlikely they will be allowed in the delivery room with you.
 Contact your healthcare provider to find out their latest visitor/support policies.

+<p class="m-5"></p>

+####  How will social distancing impact my childbirth classes?

+<p class="m-3"></p>

+Like most group meetings, childbirth prep classes have started moving online through video conferencing software.
+For those without internet access or internet speeds capable of streaming video, many video conferencing applications allow you to dial into group calls using your home or mobile phone.
+Contact your childbirth class provider to see if this is an option for you.
+They may even be able to mail you printed copies of all class materials.

 <p class="m-5"></p>